Stunning new ballroom to be unveiled at Offaly hotel's upcoming Wedding Fair - Offaly Express

 Stunning new ballroom to be unveiled at Offaly hotel's upcoming Wedding Fair

-Officially launching on Sunday, September 22, the new ballroom at the Tullamore Court Hotel will feature a stunning contemporary design that is perfect for your special occasion.
+Officially launching tomorrow, Sunday, September 22, the new ballroom at the Tullamore Court Hotel will feature a stunning contemporary design that is perfect for your special occasion.

 The hotel is delighted to be adding a new chapter to the story of its iconic Ballroom – a grand and timeless space that has played host to unforgettable celebrations in the Midlands for more than 20 years.